JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/11-Secure the connectivity of virtual networks.md

 ## Network security group

-* A network security group is the main way of restricting unnecessary traffic within a subnet in Azure, by filtering network traffic to and from Azure resources (Filtering can also be done on [Hybrid Networks](10-Secure%20the%20connectivity%20of%20virtual%20networks%20(VPN%20authentication,%20Express%20Route%20encryption).md))
+* A network security group is the main way of restricting unnecessary traffic to and from Azure resources within a virtual network.
+It acts as a firewall.
+NSGs can be associated with subnets or individual network interfaces.
+NSGs filter network traffic to and from Azure resources (Filtering can also be done on [Hybrid Networks](10-Secure%20the%20connectivity%20of%20virtual%20networks%20(VPN%20authentication,%20Express%20Route%20encryption).md))
 * A network security group is always associated with one or more subnets or one or more network interfaces
 * A network security group contains security rules, describing allowed and denied communication to and from network interfaces and subnets.
 * Security rules have the following properties: